donlapark/XLabel/README.md

 [![CodeQL](https://github.com/donlapark/XLabel/actions/workflows/codeql.yml/badge.svg)](https://github.com/donlapark/XLabel/actions/workflows/codeql.yml)
 ![Maintenance](https://img.shields.io/maintenance/yes/2022)

-XLabel is an open-source [Streamlit](https://streamlit.io/) app that takes an explainable machine learning approach to data labeling.
+XLabel is an open-source [Streamlit](https://streamlit.io/) app that takes an explainable machine learning approach to visual-interactive data labeling.

 Try out the app at [<ins>Hugging Face Demo</ins>](https://huggingface.co/spaces/Donlapark/XLabel).

 ## Features
 XLabel can:
-* Predict the most probable labels using Explainable Boosting Machine (EBM) [1].
+* Predict the most probable labels using Explainable Boosting Machine (EBM) [[1]](#1).
 * Show the contributions of each feature towards the predicted labels.
 * Provide an option to write the labels directly into the data file (use `XLabel.py`) or save them in a separate file (use `XLabelDL.py`)
 * Work on data mith multiple labels and multiple classes.